Bell Aliant agrees to lease network to close Ontera deal

 The Ontario government agreed to sell Ontera, the communications arm of the provincial Ontario Northland Transportation Commission, to Bell Aliant for C$6 million ($5.37 million) in cash in April.

-Bell Aliant is itself in the process of being acquired by its biggest shareholder, BCE Inc (BCE.TO), for C$3.9 billion.
+Bell Aliant is itself in the process of being acquired by its biggest shareholder, BCE Inc, for C$3.9 billion.

 The related issue of forcing established operators to share wireless infrastructure at regulated costs is the subject of an ongoing hearing at the country's telecom regulator.